First Time Renting a Car in Dubai, Complete Guide (2026)

 Commercial areas: Bur Dubai, Deira, Downtown, Business Bay

-Pay via the Parkin app (download it before you start driving)
+Pay through the Parkin app — download it before you start driving

-Usually a 4-hour max in standard zones, then move
+Usually a 4-hour maximum in standard zones, then you move

 Some malls charge after a set number of free hours